Frequently Asked Questions

 Is there a cooling-off period?

-What if I am not eligible for treatment?
+What if I am not suitable for treatment?

 Insurance and risk